 Once upon a time, decent, honest Koreans wouldn’t stand for sex and nudity in their media.
 Gratuitous bikini models sparked outrage.
 Women had to appear demure and virginal in soju posters.
 There were no such things as “chocolate abs” to show off, so young male celebrities could make money without ripping their shirts off.
 The Korean internet wasn’t inundated with ads for male enhancement pills.
 Only slutty Caucasians were prepared to be lingerie models.
 And so on.

-Instead, advertisers had to use sexual innuendo to manufacture outrage.
+Instead, advertisers had to rely on sexual innuendo to manufacture outrage.
 Mirroring Korean entertainment management companies today, who regularly claim shock and surprise that pelvic thrusts could be considered anything but wholesome family entertainment, PR representatives would feign ignorance of double entendres that every high school student already knew full well.

 Then along came “sexy concepts,” advertisers relying on cheap, “sex sells” gimmicks during the financial crisis, and the relaxation of censorship in the Korean movie industry.
 And the rest, as they say, is history.